 Park City Mountain is committed to promoting a safe environment for everyone.
 Before your first day on the slopes, check out the Skier Responsibility Code.
 Following these seven rules is essential to ensure a safe and enjoyable skiing experience for everyone.

 As Astié told me when we started out, the most important rule is to stay in control.
 You need to be able to stop or avoid people or objects in front of you.
 Also good to know: People ahead of you have the right of way — it’s your responsibility to avoid them.

 6. Remember: You’re not riding a bike.

 We won’t get into a bunch of the technicalities of skiing technique here, or we’d be here for hours!
-But we would suggest trying to avoid biggest mistake first-time skiers (like me!) make, according to Astié.
-“A lot of new skiers try to turn with their upper body, like they’re riding a bike or a motorcycle,” he explains.
+But we would suggest trying to avoid the biggest mistake first-time skiers (like me!) make, according to Astié.
+“A lot of new skiers try to turn with their upper body like they’re riding a bike or a motorcycle,” he explains.
 “Instead of trying to move your shoulders and your upper body, try to turn using only your legs.”